 Structure & Format

-In 2016-2017, the DA offered competition at the U11, U12, and U13 age groups.
-Going forward, MSYSA expects to offer competition at the U11 and U12 age groups.
-U11 and U12 teams play 9 v 9, and U13 teams play 11 v 11.
+The Director's Academy offers competition at the U11 and U12 age groups.
+Both age groups play 9 v 9.
 After communication with each club's Director of Coaching, teams will be placed into ability appropriate tiers.
 By placing teams into tiers the goal is to create a competitive game environment that provides teams with meaningful games.
 Click here to see a statistics on goal differentials in DA Games (Fall 2015).

-In all age groups, teams are scheduled to play 8-10 games in the fall, and 6-8 games in the spring.
-U11 teams play on a Must-Play weekend in both the fall and spring seasons, while the U12 teams play in the Junior State Cup (spring) and the U13 teams play in the State Cup (spring).
+In all age groups, teams are scheduled to play approximately 8 games in the fall, and 6-8 games in the spring.
+Beginning with the 2018-2019 seasonal year, all teams will also play in the Junior State Cup (spring).
 In keeping with the philosophy of the DA, there is not a public posting of U11 and U12 DA scores (see below).

 Director's Academy, Junior State Cup, and Midwest Regional League